Note: this content is for Google Sheets only.

 With a little bit of effort, and a couple handy tips, you can adapt many custom formulas into something that can be automatically and neatly expanded into every current and future row in your Transactions sheet using ARRAYFORMULA.

-As an example, the Tiller feedbot automatically populates a ‘Week’ column that uses Sunday as the start date of the week.
+As an example, Tiller's data feeds automatically populates a ‘Week’ column that uses Sunday as the start date of the week.
 With this data you can easily create pivot tables based on weekly spending, but what if you want the start of your week to be Monday?
 You’ll need to write your own formula.

 It’s a common scenario, and thankfully it’s easy to use Google Sheets’ ARRAYFORMULA to fill this alternate week start column.
 We’ll want to place the formula into the header row and tweak it a bit so that the data is displayed in a way that makes sense.